rackerlabs/docs-developer-blog/_posts/2018-05-31-intro-to-agent-gold.markdown

 ![The agent life cycle with Agent Gold Image]({% asset_path 2018-05-31-intro-to-agent-gold/picture1.png %})

-In the screen capture above, the Source Agent version is 13.1.
+In the screen capture, the Source Agent version is 13.1.
 All software components, plug-ins, and the latest patches are already installed.
 Agent Gold Image R1 is created from the source.
 It can be deployed to Batch 1, which is a group of agents.
 That means that you can perform all the tasks required to